 Hi, I’m Savannah.
 A copywriter with a knack for… wait for it… storytelling.

-I’ve worked with independent fashion magazines, newspapers, start up writing and digital marketing agencies as a journalist, an account manager, copywriter, media buyer, and creative strategist.
+I’ve worked with independent fashion magazines, newspapers, start up writing and digital marketing agencies as a journalist, an account manager, senior copywriter, media buyer, and creative strategist.

 Originally from the UK, I’ve since been diagnosed with a chronic illness some would downplay and call “the travel bug” (which accompanies “food junkie” and “serial yogi”).